awsdocs/amazon-cloudwatch-user-guide/doc_source/ContributorInsights-CreateRule.md

       For example, if you want to analyze only the log events in an Apache log that contain errors, for **Match**, you would specify **RESPONSE\_CODE**, for **Condition**, you would specify **EqualTo**, and then you would enter **5\*\*** as the value to filter for\.

-      You can add as many as 10 filters in a rule\.
+      You can add as many as four filters in a rule\.
 Multiple filters are joined by AND logic, so only log events that match all filters are evaluated\.

    1. For **Aggregate on**, choose **Count** or **Sum**\.
 Choosing **Count** causes the contributor ranking to be based on the number of occurrences\.
 Choosing **Sum** causes the ranking to be based on the aggregated sum of the values of the field that you specify for **Contribution**, **Value**\.